Wolf Haldenstein Joins With Health and Welfare Benefit Plans to Combat Opioid Crisis

 In addition to the AG investigations and litigation filed by various states, individual municipalities also have filed litigation against drug companies seeking to recover the costs incurred in combatting the epidemic.
-More recently, some health and welfare benefit funds in the U.S. have filed litigation to seek similar compensation against the drug companies who make prescription opioids including the Teamsters Local 237 Welfare Fund and Retirees’ Benefit Fund.
-The Teamsters Local 237 Complaint names the following pharmaceutical distributors and manufacturers as defendants:
+More recently, some health and welfare benefit funds in the U.S. have filed litigation to seek similar compensation against the drug companies who make prescription opioids including the Teamsters Local 237 Welfare Fund and Retirees’ Benefit Fund and the Plumbers Local Union No. 1 Welfare Fund.
+The Complaints name the following pharmaceutical distributors and manufacturers as defendants:

 (a) Purdue Pharma L.P., Purdue Pharma, Inc. and The Purdue Frederick Company, Inc.;

 (c) Janssen Pharmaceuticals, Inc., and Ortho-McNeil-Janssen Pharmaceuticals, Inc.;